 Beyond Jaynes, we can see that the First Cataclysm is still continuing.
 Whenever literacy is introduced into a previously oral culture, the young lose their awe of the ancient traditions and their respect for their elders, and they also lose -- even when they try very hard -- the ability to improvise long heroic songs fluently.
 Well, Walter Ong can tell you a lot more about that problem.
 Cf. Ong, Walter J. (1982).
 Orality and Literacy: The Technologizing of the Word.
 London and New York, Routledge.

 The Second Cataclysm is also still going on.
 This was the popularization of printing, which had its most immediate deleterious effects in Europe.
-Benedict Anderson makes a convincing case that the proliferation of cheaply printed books, pamphlets, sermons and so in the vernacular languages spelled the end of Latin as a universal language among the tiny, international learned elite, and gave a huge boost to nationalist sentiment.
+Benedict Anderson makes a convincing case that the proliferation of cheaply printed books, pamphlets, sermons and so on in the vernacular languages spelled the end of Latin as a universal language among the tiny, international learned elite, and gave a huge boost to nationalist sentiment.
 From there it's been downhill all the way to Slobodan Milosevic and the unfortunate Zoran Djindjic, not to mention Israelis and Palestinians, or Timorese and Indonesians, or any of countless other bloody conflicts.
 Cf. Anderson, Benedict (1991).
-Imagined Communities: Reflections on the Origin and Spread of Nationalism.
+Imagined Communities.
 London, Verso.

 Of course, in the wake of each cataclysm, new generations were born not knowing the value of a single universal language, or the even greater glories of oral culture.
 And there grew a class of people who actually enjoyed reading and thought they were superior because they knew how to do it.
 Even today, there are little groups of people trying to return to oral cultures, and larger societies struggling to preserve the ancient languages -- Sanskrit, old Greek, classical Latin, Icelandic.